 One of Gilbert and Sullivan’s most beloved works, HMS Pinafore tells a classic tale of a forbidden love, and the troubles that must be overcome before our hero and heroine can be together.
 If you like your operas to have a bit of tongue-in-cheek humour, we think you’ll love HMS Pinafore.

-Read up on Gilbert and Sullivan’s uproarious operetta before our 2021/22 Season production:
+Read up on Gilbert and Sullivan’s uproarious operetta:

 Iolanthe’s award-winning director returns

-HMS Pinafore will be directed by the award-winning Cal McCrystal, who made his ENO directorial debut with the 2018 production of Iolanthe.
-Known for his work on National Theatre’s production of One Man, Two Guvnors and the Paddington film series, McCrystal received universal acclaim for Iolanthe’s creative staging (‘the entire auditorium soon rocked with communal mirth, a rarity in any opera house, and a tonic’, The Observer), and is set to bring the charm of the titular ship to the London Coliseum in this brand new production of HMS Pinafore.
+Known for his work on National Theatre’s production of One Man, Two Guvnors and the Paddington film series, McCrystal received universal acclaim for Iolanthe’s creative staging (‘the entire auditorium soon rocked with communal mirth, a rarity in any opera house, and a tonic’, The Observer), and brings charm of the titular ship to the London Coliseum in this brand new production of HMS Pinafore.

 A story of Portsmouth, patriotism and pinafores.

 HMS Pinafore (sometimes known by its longer title HMS Pinafore; or, The Lass That Loved a Sailor), has a classic Gilbert and Sullivan plot: forbidden love, unforeseen plot twists and a farcical ending.
-When Josephine, the daughter of Captain Corcoran, falls for Ralph Rackstraw, a lowly seaman, she has to contest with her planned marriage to Sir Joseph Porter, the Admiral of the fleet.
+When Josephine, the daughter of Captain Corcoran, falls for Ralph Rackstraw, a lowly seaman, she has to contest with her planned marriage to Sir Joseph Porter, the First Lord of the Admiralty.
 Who she will end up with is anyone’s bet!